Explosive Diarrhea After Eating: 9 Causes Explained.

 Lactose intolerance is the most widespread type of food intolerance.
 However, many other types of food intolerance exist.

 Consumption of the offending foods will cause diarrhea after eating.
-Diarrhea may become explosive in severe cases or after the consumption of a large amount of the offending food.
+Diarrhea may become explosive in severe cases or after consuming a large amount of the offending food.

 Examples of food intolerances that can cause diarrhea after eating:

-- Intolerance to some food additives such as artificial colorings, artificial flavorings, and artificial sweeteners.
+• Intolerance to food additives such as artificial colorings, artificial flavorings, and artificial sweeteners.

 Learn more about food intolerances.